apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 CATALINA_OPTS=-Xms1000m -Xmx2000m
 ```

-You will want to profile your server with something like [JVisualVM](http://visualvm.java.net/) which should
+You will want to profile your server with something like [JVisualVM](https://visualvm.github.io/).
+This will help you see what is actually
-be [bundled with the JDK](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jvisualvm.html).
-This will help you see what is actually going on with your memory.
+going on with your memory.

 You might also consider taking periodic heap dumps using the JMap tool or [YourKit Java profiler](http://www.yourkit.com/java/profiler/)
 and analyzing offline using some analysis tool.